How to Assess Rescues for Service Dog CareersInstructions, a Demonstration & Downloadable Materials

 This page is designed to become a “go-to” space for the rescue organizations that we have partnered with, so that they can learn how to assess rescue dogs for a career as a service dog and easily download the forms and manuals they may require.
 (Links to PDFs that you can share or print are listed on the bottom of this page.

-Here is a sample video that was created by Assistance Dogs International.
+Here is a sample video that was created by International Association of Assistance Dog Partners (IAADP).
 I edited out everything but the assessment because the video was over an hour and 15 minutes long.
 (Anyone is interested in watching the original unedited video can find it here: http://youtu.be/s1jwM98iWns)

 Assessment Instructionsdetailed instructions on conducting rescue assments